zircote/swagger-php/docs/guide/faq.md

 This means stand-alone annotations are no longer supported and ignored as `swagger-php` cannot 'see' them any more.

+Supported locations:
+* class
+* interface
+* trait
+* method
+* property
+* class/interface const

 Most commonly this manifests with a warning about the required `@OA\Info` not being found.
-While most annotations have specifc related code, the info annotation (and a few more) is kind of global.
+While most annotations have specific related code, the info annotation (and a few more) is kind of global.

 The simplest solution to avoid this issue is to add a 'dummy' class to the docblock and add